-Orange pumpkins of different sizes and shapes decorated the kitchen buffet of my parents home, every October.
+Orange pumpkins of different sizes and shapes decorated the kitchen buffet of my parents’ home, every October.
 This signified for my family, the start of the winter season and a season of tasteful delights.
-My mother made amazing pumpkin soup, risotto and a sweet pie with white cheese and walnuts that my mouth palate will never forget.
-There are some tastes, smells and colours that travel you back in time with a dose of nostalgia.
+My mother made amazing pumpkin soup, risotto, and a sweet pie with white cheese and walnuts that my mouth palate will never forget.
+There are some tastes, smells, and colors that travel you back in time with a dose of nostalgia.
 The orange pumpkin is one of them for me.
 Certainly its role in the fairytale of Cinderella, has placed it deep into my heart since I was a small girl.

 It is rich in beta-carotene that has exceptional antioxidant and anti-inflammatory properties, lowers the risk of different types of cancer mostly the cancer of intestine and lungs.
-It is high in fibre that always helps the intestine mobility and the people who suffer from gastric problems, in vitamins such as A, C and E, in potassium, magnesium and zinc.
+It is high in fiber that always helps the intestine mobility and the people who suffer from gastric problems, in vitamins such as A, C, and E, in potassium, magnesium, and zinc.
 Moreover it contains protein and healthy fatty acids.
-All the above make pumpkin a precious food for our diet.
+All the above make pumpkin precious food for our diet.

 Two superfoods into one package!!

 We will share a few more recipes in the following articles with some of the orange fall favourite plant.